Madurai Family Court – Mutual Consent Divorce, Race Course Colony

 Madurai Bench advantage

 Filing boundary: Madurai Family Court covers Madurai District only.
-Couples from Dindigul, Sivaganga, Ramanathapuram, or Virudhunagar must file at their own district courts — the Madurai Bench's appellate umbrella over those districts does not extend the Family Court's trial jurisdiction.
+Couples from Dindigul, Sivaganga, Virudhunagar, Ramanathapuram, and other neighbouring districts must file at their respective district courts.
+The Madurai Bench's appellate umbrella over those districts does not extend the Family Court's trial jurisdiction.

 Court